emilkrebs/emilkrebs.dev/README.md

 </div>
 <hr>

-My personal website made with Next.js, TypeScript and Tailwind CSS deployed using GitHub-Pages.
+My website was made with Next.js, TypeScript, and Tailwind CSS deployed using GitHub-Pages.

+All rights reserved.

 # How to setup